cfengine/documentation/enterprise-cfengine-guide/federated-reporting.markdown

 $ export FEEDER_BS=172.31.43.102   # _BS is bootstrap IP
 ```

+In these examples we use the `admin` account because the Admin Role which this user has contains the proper Role Based Access Control privileges to access the needed API endpoints.

 ### Stop cf-execd on the superhub and feeder

 We don't want periodic agent runs to get in our ways so let's disable